The Beggar-Laddie

-The Beggar-Laddie is a traditional English ballad existing in several variants.
+The Beggar-Laddie is a traditional English ballad that exists in several variants.
 It was collected by Francis James Child as Child ballad 280 (Roud 119).

 Synopsis

 A man tells a woman that he is a beggar, making his living from spindles or similar items.
 She loves him and follows him.
 After a time, she finds it very hard, but then he takes her on to his father's hall, or sometimes his brother's.
 His brothers express envy of his bride, and she gains a husband of high birth.